Triton Securities Litigation

 In 1998, the executives of Dallas-based Triton Energy Limited announced that they were putting their company up for sale.
 Over a twelve-month period, the Company made numerous public statements regarding the success of the sales process.
 The Company also stated that interest from potential buyers was substantial and that it was likely that the entire Company would be sold for a premium price.
 In reaction to these statements, investors poured millions of dollars of their hard-earned savings into Triton’s common stock.
 Unfortunately, the Company’s statements were false and, as a result, investors lost millions.

-The class was represented by NPR partners Bradley Beckworth, Jeffrey Angelovich and Susan Whatley.
+The class was represented by NP partners Bradley Beckworth, Jeffrey Angelovich, and Susan Whatley.